Rockbound Lake is an excellent day hike in Banff National Park, Alberta, Canada.

 Well, I'll be damned.
 Out of the corner of my eye, I see my lost eyeglasses hanging from one of the roof struts.
 God bless wilderness people.
 Someone has found them somewhere along the trail and placed them there in spite of the unlikely odds anyone would ever return to find them.

 They are not broken at all, just very dirty, and completely recoverable.
 Talk about making someone's day.
 An incredible hiking experience topped off by the reclamation of an expensive pair of eyeglasses.

 To whoever you are, Thank You.

 What a magnificent day.
 There is time for a brief stop at the popular Vermilion Lakes Lookout along the TransCanada Highway for a spectacular, sunny-day, classic view of Mount Rundle towering over somewhat uniquely colored hues in Vermilion Lakes.

 Every once in a while, there is a perfect day like this one which reaffirms enduring faith in the magic of the wilderness.

-Photographs and video for this post were taken on July 16, 2013.
+Photographs for this post were taken on July 16, 2013.